| |

 make room for better facilities like production modifier facilities or Monolith Facilities.
 Sometimes the minister will

 scrap a non-resource facility and build a resource facility if the empire is critically low in that resource.
+Other functions

 Colonies - Drone Launching: